-Meet bassist Carson Childers, who shares his story in this week’s player spotlight feature.
+Meet bassist Carson Childers, who shares his story in this week’s reader spotlight feature.

 It is always exciting to see the next generation of players taking inspiration from the long line of bass playing legends who came before them, and Carson is clearly well schooled in the old and new school – spanning plenty of genres too.
 Check out his influences, his story of “practicing anyway”, and our always favorite “super power” response.

 I’m an 18 year old bass player playing in Lexington, Kentucky.
 I’m currently studying at Asbury University on jazz band scholarships.
 On the weekends I play at various churches and bands around town.

 Full time college student and busser at Saul Good Restaurant and Pub.

 About six years.

 Currently I am the permanent bassist of the John Hatfield Band (check us out on iTunes!).
 I regularly volunteer at Southland Christian Church while other churches and bands hire me out.
 I also play with the Sam Jones Band.

 - Fender American Standard P Bass V